 What Your DUI Attorney Will Do for You

 The basic pattern that all DUI’s require begins with a minimum of 2-3 court appearances.
-Of course you want a prepared attorney.
-On top of their time being spent traveling and in court with you, your attorney will be reviewing your case in their office and discussing with appropriate staff as needed.
+Of course, you want a prepared attorney.
+On top of their time is spent traveling and in court with you, your attorney will be reviewing your case in their office and discussing with appropriate staff as needed.
 Depending on your specific case, the time necessary may vary, and the costs will change accordingly.

 As soon as you retain counsel, before or after the first appearance, your attorney will begin by requesting discovery.
 Discovery is the process in which your attorney requests any and all documents from the police and prosecutor concerning your case.
 This will include police reports, results of the BAC test, certifications for the equipment and officers, and various other papers.
 All this material needs to be reviewed by the attorney for accuracy and consistency.
 They check to make sure the machine was working, that it had been calibrated within the appropriate amount of time, the officers were certified to operate the equipment, etc. This requires carefully combing through dozens of documents.
 It’s not as easy as you think, and requires time and effort from your counsel.

 Additionally, some cases may require expert reports.
 These are useful tools utilized by your attorney to argue your case.
 However, they are not cheap.
 These involve sending the discovery documents to an expert who will analyze them and write up a lengthy report as to the issues involved with your individual case.
-In some cases they are in advised, whereas in others they may not be necessary.
+In some cases, they are advised, whereas in others they may not be necessary.

 There are so many factors that play into a DUI case that if we tried to include them all here, we would surely miss a few.
 As we said before, this is because each and every DUI is different.
 So if you have a DUI matter and want to discuss this in more detail, we are happy to do so.
 Call The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our DUI Attorneys regarding your matter.